Moving Beyond Relapse

 Relapse is a very real danger for individuals in recovery from addiction.
-In order to feel more secure in recovery, it helps to have some strategies in one’s toolbelt to battle relapse head on.
+In order to feel more secure in recovery, it helps to have some strategies in one’s toolbelt to battle relapse head-on.
 The following tips will be helpful in getting started:

-Likely, the people and places were drugs were once used will be triggers.
+Likely, the people and places where drugs were once used will be triggers.
 Triggers cause a person to crave opiates again and cause relapse.
 Avoiding people and places when possible can help avoid relapse back into opiate use.

 Stress can be a trigger for cravings.
-When the cravings start, find a distraction such as a book or video game.
+When the cravings start, find a distraction such as a book or a video game.
 Anything that gets the mind off stress or cravings will work to help a person avoid relapse.

 Take a class, learn a new skill and engage the mind and body in ways the drug cannot.
 Each time a person is actively engaged in something, it is less likely the mind and body will focus on cravings.
 The trick is to stay actively engaged in the activities and learning.

 Finding something a person enjoys will help take cravings away to use opiates or drugs.
 A new hobby or activity people enjoy doing helps an individual get out, meet new people and experience a world free of opiate use.
-Groups meet to do activities along with volunteer organizations which are happy to put people to work who are looking to help.
+Groups meet to do activities along with volunteer organizations that are happy to put people to work who are looking to help.

 Avoiding people and places from the past can feel isolating but finding sober friends to hang out with can be empowering.
 Most people do not use drugs and isolation can lead to cravings and triggers which lead to relapse.
-Plan outings with others to break up isolation, have fun without opiates and seek recovery for addiction with new friends focused on the same things.
+Plan outings with others to break up isolation, have fun without opiates, and seek recovery for addiction with new friends focused on the same things.

 Focus on the positive aspects of sobriety and not on the past.
-People with opiate addiction often focus on how good addiction felt but it is helps to remember why drug use stopped in the first place and keep lists of why quitting was helpful.
+People with opiate addiction often focus on how good addiction felt but it helps to remember why drug use stopped in the first place and keep lists of why quitting was helpful.